bartificer/programming-by-stealth/docs/pbs29.md

 </span>
 ```

-Finally, bringing all this back to HTML forms, we can re-do our buttons from last time, but with nice icons instead of images:
+Finally, bringing all this back to HTML forms, we can redo our buttons from last time, but with nice icons instead of images:

 ```html
 <p>The buttons below include glyph icons to make it clearer what they do:</p>